Jayson-Fong/pktsplit/README.md

 ssh -t 192.168.1.1 "tcpdump -nU -s0 -w - 'port 22'" | pktsplit -w '192.168.1.1-{index}.pcap' -G 15
 ```

+The `pktsplit` command offers the ability to rotate by seconds, packet count, or both:

+- `--rotate-seconds` / `-G`: Rotate to a new file after the specified number of seconds.
+- `--max-packets` / `-P`: Rotate to a new file after the specified number of packets.

 <details>
 <summary>🦉Ingesting into Arkime</summary>